 Spray your model down with Simple Green to remove any oils from its surface, then rinse and let it dry thoroughly.
 Paint sticks much better to a clean, degreased surface.
 Simple Green is cheap and safe for plastics.

 Paint adheres and covers better when you use a primer first.
-I like Rustoleum gray primer, but even cheap Color Place gray primer will work.
+I like Rustoleum gray primer, but even cheap house brand gray primer will work.
 I prefer gray primer to white, as gray is much less noticeable if you happen to miss a spot.

 Use glossy paints for better decal adhesion